While every cat is different, it’s a good idea to ask yourself these two questions:

 What should your cat be eating?

 Cats are obligate carnivores (or ‘true carnivores’), meaning they’re designed to eat meat.
 They use fat and protein as primary energy sources, so a diet high in carbohydrates can cause weight gain as any carbs not used for energy are stored as fat.

 Steering clear of ‘light’ or ‘diet’ foods is also important.
 They may seem appealing at first glance, but if you look closer at the ingredients list you may notice some red flags.

 The best cat food for weight loss is a biologically appropriate, meat-rich diet like ZIWI Peak®.
 You’ll find 96% meat, organs, seafood and bone in all of our air-dried recipes, without the added carbohydrates or sugars.

 To figure out how much your cat should be eating to reach their ideal weight, follow these 4 steps:

 - Choose a ZIWI Peak recipe, either air-driedor canned wet food

 - Slowly start transitioning to the new ZIWI diet (see tips here)

 - If your cat is slightly overweight, start feeding them the amount recommended for their ideal weight, not their current weight (use our handy feeding calculator here).
-If your cat is significantly overweight, you’ll need to reduce their food intake slowly, in very small increments, before you’re able to drop it further in line with the recommendation for their ideal weight
+If your cat is significantly overweight, you’ll need to reduce their food intake slowly, in very small increments and consult your vet.

 Health is a lifestyle